agrc/gis.utah.gov/_posts/2020-05-26-exploring-the-open-sgid-a-brief-tutorial-using-open-source-python-tools.md

 ### Install and Import Needed Python Libraries

-In the two code blocks, called cells, we install the python libraries that aren't pre-installed (geopandas and psycopg2) and then import the needed libraries so they can be used in the script (geopandas, matplotlib, psycopg2).
+In the first two code blocks, called cells, we install the python libraries that aren't pre-installed (geopandas and psycopg2) and then import the needed libraries so they can be used in the script (geopandas, matplotlib, psycopg2).

 ```py
 # Install the libraries you'll need